Particular/docs.particular.net/nservicebus/hosting/nservicebus-host/troubleshooting.md

 This problem can be mitigated by:

 - Configuring the service with the `depend= <dependencies>` parameter set which identifies which dependencies must start before this service starts.
 - Configuring the service to start with `delayed-auto` set, such that the service will not start until all other "automatic" services are started.
-Setting the service to  "Automatic Delayed Start" so that it will only get the signal to start when all other “Automatic” services are running.

-See the [Microsoft's sc.exe configuration documentation](https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/sc-config) for more details.
+See the [Microsoft sc.exe configuration documentation](https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/sc-config) for more details.